De Kalb County Illinois assistance programs.

-There are a few non-profits and charities to contact in the DeKalb area.
-However, all resources are limited.
-Families may need to call different agencies to see who has funding and to find who offers the most assistance programs.
+There are a few non-profits and charities to contact in the DeKalb area for financial help.
+However, all resources are limited., whether it is rent help, grants to pay energy bills, or free medical.
+Families may need to call different agencies, ranging from churches to charities, to see who has funding and to find who offers the most financial assistance programs.
 More information is at the bottom of this page.

 Children's Learning Center, which can be reached at 815.756.3506, offers an Infant / Toddler / Preschool Child Care Assistance Program.
 In addition, they also provide both before and after school day care.
 Other services offered include school holiday and summer program (age 6-10).
 60% of the programs participants and the children are from low income families.